dickinson-comp492-spring2024/web/resources/index.md

 * Informal discussion: portrayal of computation in movies, TV, and literature
   - No preparation required.
   - If you get a chance, try to think of a few examples for discussion.
-* Remaining time for project work
+* Remaining time for capstone lab

 ## Class 20, Friday 4/7/2023

-Poster peer review + project work day
+Poster peer review + capstone lab day

 Posters for review:
 * [Oppia](class20/Oppia_CESPosterDraft.pdf)